sassoftware/sas_kernel/Readme.md

 - How can I see my SAS log, I only see the listing output?

   SAS is different from many other programming languages in that it has two useful information streams, the log (which details the technical details of what happened and how long it took) and the lst (which includes the tables and graphics from the analysis).
-The SAS Kernel attempts to show you I _think_ you want.
+The SAS Kernel attempts to show you what I _think_ you want.
 Here are the rules:

   | LOG                         | LST | DISPLAYED                                                         | NOTES                                                                   |
   | --------------------------- | --- | ----------------------------------------------------------------- | ----------------------------------------------------------------------- |